Santos recognises the science of climate change and supports the objective of limiting global temperature rise to less than 2 degrees Celsius.

 Our greenhouse gas emission sources consist of vehicle and equipment fuel combustion, venting, flaring and fugitive emissions.
 Together, these are reported as total emissions from our operated facilities.

-We actively monitor and disclose our climate change performance and meet numerous reporting commitments including the National Greenhouse and Energy Reporting Scheme and quarterly reports to Santos’ Environment, Health, Safety and Sustainability Committee of the Board.
+We actively monitor and disclose our climate change performance and meet numerous reporting commitments including the National Greenhouse and Energy Reporting Scheme and reports to Santos’ Environment, Health, Safety and Sustainability Committee of the Board.